Skip to navigation

 The offices of Acorn New Zealand

-It wasn't long before work was throwing up some exciting opportunities.
-Because the Acorn market was (at that time) thriving in New Zealand, especially when compared to Australia, there were stories everywhere begging to be written down, and somehow I managed to get Acorn to employ me on my way round New Zealand.
-They commissioned me to write a portfolio of case studies of their prime school sites, as well as a collection of articles on their dealers, and even promised to give me a job when I returned to Auckland to round off my stay.
+It wasn't long before work threw out some exciting opportunities.
+Because the Acorn market is still relatively thriving in New Zealand, especially when compared to Australia, there are stories everywhere begging to be written down, and somehow I managed to get Acorn to employ me on my way round New Zealand.
+They commissioned me to write a portfolio of case studies of their prime school sites, as well as a collection of articles on their dealers, and they even promised to give me a job when I returned to Auckland to round off my stay.

 The Domain